The successful German car industry has made three big mistakes in the last ten years: Diesel, electric and China.

 Let's be honest, people, the German car industry IS already failing today.

 As a result, the potential for change that lies within employees is only used superficially.
 The qualifications, inventiveness, creativity and willingness to change of the workforce are high.
 The cars rolling off the production line today are still great: excellent electric cars are coming out of Germany.
-Market shares in profitable markets are almost stable.
+The market shares in profitable markets are almost stable.
 Good money is still being earned.

 The strongest remaining lever is to change the mindset in the automotive industry.